Delaware Lemon Law: Your Complete Legal Guide

 Vehicles Not Covered

-- Living facilities of motor homes (chassis may be covered)
+- Living facilities of motor homes (the chassis and drivetrain may still be covered)

 - Motorcycles